jigx-com/jigx-docs-examples/docs/Components/form/duration-picker.md

             email: =@ctx.components.email.state.value
             contact:  =@ctx.components.contact.state.value
             shift-date: =@ctx.components.shift-date.state.value
             # Save the duration to Dynamic data if the input is 4 hrs.
             shift-duration: =@ctx.components.shift-duration.state.value
       - type: action.confirm
-# If the duration input is more than 4hrs send form for approval
+        # If the duration input is more than 4hrs send form for approval.
         when: =@ctx.components.shift-duration.state.value > 14400
         options:
           title: Send for approval